boholder/puntgun/README.md

 ## Disclaimer

-There always has to be such a statement.
-(Where else would I need to put it?)
+There always has to be such a statement (where else would I need to put it?).
+Hopefully our unit tests are sufficient to avoid tragedies caused by faulty logic.
+However, we have the cheek to state that such errors are still covered by the disclaimer, although we will still suffer from a guilty conscience and do our best to fix them if these god-forbidden things happen:

-This tool may have unrecoverable (or very difficult to recover) effects on Twitter accounts (if your plan configuration is too crazy).
+> This tool may have unrecoverable (or very difficult to recover) effects on users' Twitter accounts (for example, if your plan configuration is too crazy, it happens).
 The maintainers of this tool are not responsible for any damage caused by the use of this tool.
-(Hopefully our unit tests are sufficient to avoid tragedy.)